ajaykarwal/ajaykarwal-v6/_posts/2017-03-18-switching-from-cms-to-jekyll.md

 When it came to deploying my changes, I would then have to FTP my Views, DocumentTypes (Templates), DataTypes, DLLs and static assets.

-Just kill me now. :sob:
+Just kill me now. 😭

 ## Up steps Jekyll